Silas Farley: Career

 Farley became the dean of the Colburn School's Trudl Zipper Dance Institute in July 2021, succeeding Jenifer Ringer.
 Darleen Callaghan, Farley's former teacher who remains a mentor, assumed the role of associate dean.
+He stepped down in 2023.

 On May 5, 2022, Farley's first main stage production for the New York City Ballet, Architects of Time, premiered.
 He and composer David K. Israel were commissioned by the company to make a ballet inspired by a poem Balanchine wrote for Igor Stravinsky, who set it to a melody.

 Personal life

 Farley is married to Cassia Wilson, also a ballet dancer.

 As of 2020, he is studying at the Harvard Extension School.